adarshshajub/C/Billing_App/README.md

    Step-2: Create a folder and put the codes in that folder.

-   Step-3: Open command promt and go to the folder which you created now.
+   Step-3: Open Windows PowerShell and go to the folder which you created now.

    Step-4: Enter the command "gcc main.c item.h"  This will compile the code.